Greg Walden Shares What You Need to Know on COVID-19

 SBA Provides more PPP Loans:

-Starting today, the Small Business Administration (SBA) began processing more Paycheck Protection Program (PPP) Loans.
+Starting this week, the Small Business Administration (SBA) began processing more Paycheck Protection Program (PPP) Loans.
 This comes after President Trump signed into law more funding for the PPP.

-The legislation refilled the Paycheck Protection Program (PPP).
-The bill includes $310 billion for the PPP, $50 billion for the Economic Injury Disaster Loan (EIDL) program, $10 billion for the EIDL advance/grant program, $75 billion for hospitals/health care providers, and $25 billion for testing.
+As of yesterday afternoon, SBA announced that they had processed over 100,000 PPP loans from more than 4,000 lenders since the program resumed accepting applications.

 Learn more here.